JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/JATOS_Configuration.md

 ### SURFconext username origin

 Specifies where the username for the user in JATOS should be taken from.
 The username is defined by either SURFconext's "subject", "email", or "eduperson_principal_name".
 Default is `"eduperson_principal_name"`.

+Note that SURFconext's subject can be of two types: transient or persistent (also see the [documentation](https://servicedesk.surf.nl/wiki/spaces/IAM/pages/128909938/Claims#Claims-Useridentifiers)).
+If the SURFconext username origin is set to `"subject"`, then the service entity's subject type must be set to **persistent** in the [Service Provider Dashboard](https://sp.surfconext.nl).

 1. Via **config file** property `jatos.user.authentication.conext.usernameFrom`